 I. Introduction II.
-The Holy Spirit in the Life and Experience of the Farly Church the Church for global mission.
+The Holy Spirit in the Life and Experience of the Early Churc ch A. The Holy Spirit the Church for global mission.
 B. The Holy Spirit the church with God's authority.
-C. The Hely Swirit the inbreaking of the New Creeties though the nowerful manifestation of the inbreaking of the New Creation signs and wonders and holiness of life.
+C. The Holy Spirit though the powerful manifestation of signs and won the inbreaking of the New Creation though the powerful manifestation of signs and won ders and holiness of life.